Singapore Changi Airport

 Connecting between terminals is easy at Singapore Changi Airport.

-During the hours in between, you can transfer on foot between the terminals via the inter-terminal travellators located throughout the Departure Transit Hall.
-(You guessed it: it’s not far.)
+It's also possible to transfer between the terminals on foot via the inter-terminal travellators located throughout the Departure Transit Hall at any time.
+You guessed it; it's not far!

 What restaurants and bars are at Singapore Changi Airport?

-With more than 90 dining options at Changi Airport, you could easily keep yourself busy in transit with your very own food festival.
+With over 100 dining options spread across Singapore Changi Airport's four terminals, you could easily keep yourself busy in transit with your very own food festival.
 Options range from tasty and budget-friendly quick bites, to elaborate offerings in upscale restaurants.
 Here are just a few of the favourites.

 Crystal Jade La Mian Xiao Long Bao is another favourite, known for its authentic and wholesome Chinese dishes, including crisp pork belly and roast duck.